 Eastern Indian curries are more savory than spicy and rely heavily on onions for flavor and texture.

 And, Western Indian curries tend towards the spicy and sweet category, favoring a pinch of sugar to curb the heat.
 These are often served alongside dal, a lentil soup.

 While our Potato Curry with Paneer is more of a North Indian style curry, a Madras curry hails from the southern region, where curries do tend to have a bit more heat.

 For our Madras Beef Curry, we start by toasting the spices to really bring out the flavor and fragrance.
-Then, we sear the meat, to seal in the juices and prepare the chunks for the slow simmer.

 - 1 Tbsp garam masala